MohamedSelimMaazouz993/MERN-App-With-Kerberos-Auth-Protocol-Example/README.md

 Note : You Need To Generate A Keytab file and add it to the server folder  So this MERN App can actually works

-2023 Copyright © Mohamed Selim Maazouz
+2023 Copyright © Mohamed Selim Maazouz & Fatma Sakka